nehaljwani/team.exiv2.org/book/IMaEA.md

 This decoding function decodeCanonAFInfo() added to TiffMappingInfo manufactures the new tags.
 Normally, tags are processed by the binary tag decoder and that approach was taken in branch fix981_canonAf.
 However, the binary tag decoder cannot deal with AFInfo because the size of some metadata arrays cannot be determined at compile time.

-We should support decoding AFInfo in v1.00, however we should NOT auto-port this PR.
+We should support decoding AFInfo in 'main', however we should NOT auto-port this PR.
 We can avoid having to explicitly delete tags from the metadata before writing by adding a "read-only" flag to TagInfo.
 This would break the Exiv2 v0.27 API and has been avoided.
 There is an array in decodeCanonAFInfo() which lists the "manufactured" tags such as Exif.Canon.AFNumPoints.
-In the Exiv2 v1.00 architecture, a way might be designed to generate that data at run-time.
+In the Exiv2 'main' architecture, a way might be designed to generate that data at run-time.

 #### Binary Tag Decoder